renatabiniek/moodbox/README.md

   TEST RESULT: PASS

   For security, users cannot access tool editing pages of tools that they didn't create.
-If anyone for any reason tries to enter a tool URL to edit it, they'll see an page not found message.
+If anyone for any reason tries to enter a tool URL to edit it, they'll see a page not found message.

   ![Editing not allowed image](docs/testing/cannot-edit.png)